ralphsawaya/ovh/MongoDoc/mongodb_02_Best_practise_to_implement _your_first_mongoDB_instance/guide.en-gb.md

   - **Overly Deeply Nested Documents**: Deeply nested documents can complicate queries and degrade performance.
 Instead, consider flattening your data structure or using references.
   - **Monolithic Collections**: Avoid storing unrelated data in a single collection, which can lead to inefficient indexing and querying.

-- **Leverage Document Validation**: Use MongoDB’s [schema validation](https://www.mongodb.com/docs/manual/core/schema-validation/#schema-validation) to enforce data integrity and ensure that documents adhere to a defined structure.
+- **Leverage Document Validation**: Leverage, whenever necessary, MongoDB’s [schema validation](https://www.mongodb.com/docs/manual/core/schema-validation/#schema-validation) to enforce data integrity and ensure that documents adhere to a defined structure.
+Careful not to overuse this feature as it uses extra ressources, and after all, MongoDB is meant to be flexible.

 ### Indexing